marcosgabriel-smc/media-recording-module/README.md

 Open your browser and navigate to `http://localhost:3000`.
 You will see a simple interface with buttons to start recording audio/video, stop recording, play the recording, download the recording, and upload the recording, as well as take photos.

+## How Does It Work?

+The media capture functionality operates within the browser environment, utilizing the `navigator` object, specifically the `mediaDevices` API.
+This API allows access to input devices like the microphone and camera.

+### Media Capture Process

+1. **Checking Device Availability**:
+   Before capturing media, we first verify the availability of the microphone or camera.
+This ensures the device permissions are granted and the devices are accessible.

+2. **Capturing Audio/Video**:
+   Once access to the media devices is confirmed, we use the `getUserMedia` method to capture audio and video streams.
+The logic for capturing **audio and video** involves:

+   - **Streaming**: We capture the media stream and pass it to a `MediaRecorder` instance.
+   - **Chunk Recording**: As the recording progresses, data is collected in chunks.
+These chunks are pushed into an array using the `ondataavailable` event of `MediaRecorder`.
+   - **Blob Creation**: After recording, we compile the chunks into a `Blob`.

+   **What is a Blob?**
+   A `Blob` (Binary Large Object) is an object representing immutable raw data.
+In our context, it serves as a container for the recorded audio or video data, storing it as binary data.

+3. **Creating a URL Object**:
+   From the `Blob`, we generate a URL object using `URL.createObjectURL()`.

+   **What is a URL Object?**
+   A URL object is a temporary URL representing the `Blob` data.
+It allows us to reference the recorded media in the browser, making it accessible for playback or download without uploading it to a server.

+4. **Playing, Downloading, or Uploading**:
+   The URL object enables us to:
+   - **Play**: Directly play the media in the browser.
+   - **Download**: Provide a link for users to download the media.
+   - **Upload**: Send the media to a server.

+### Capturing Photos

+For **photos**, the process differs slightly:
+- We do not record chunks of data.
+Instead, we capture a single frame from the video stream.
+- This is done using a `<canvas>` element, where the frame is drawn and then converted into a `Blob`.
+- This approach allows us to quickly capture an image without continuous data recording.

+### Uploading Media

+For the upload process, we use the `fetch` API to send a POST request to our upload endpoint.
+The media data (photo, audio, or video) is included in the request body as a `FormData` object, which allows us to easily handle binary data on the server side.

 <details>
   <summary>Audio Recording</summary>